googleapis/google-cloud-cpp/.github/issue_template.md

 ### Anything else you would like us to know?

-Include here information about your environment that is not captured above.
-Or any other information you think might be relevant.
+Include here information about your environment that is not captured above, or any other information you think might be relevant.